paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 #### Who is behind this website?

-[Whois](https://www.easywhois.com/) [searches](http://whois.domaintools.com/) provide information on the underlying IP address and registration information, from a url.
+[Whois](https://www.easywhois.com/)[searches](http://whois.domaintools.com/) provide information on the underlying IP address and registration information, from a url.
+However, as a reaction to European Union data privacy rules, Whois information is [increasingly being redacted](https://umbrella.cisco.com/blog/2018/05/31/gdpr-and-whois/), and many security researchers argue that it is now all but useless.

-Use [this search](http://domainhistory.net/)to explore a site's Whois history, as registrations for a domain may change over time.

 #### What other websites are hosted at the same IP address?

-This [search](http://reverseip.domaintools.com/) will perform reverse IP lookups, listing other websites hosted at the same IP address.
+This [search](https://reverseip.domaintools.com/) will perform reverse IP lookups, listing other websites hosted at the same IP address.
 That may be useful in investigations in which you are trying to identify constellations of websites operated by the same source -- however, bear in mind that it doesn't reveal much if your target is using a large commercial webhosting provider.

 #### What is the history of this website?